-Buy, sell, lease, mortgage or transfer charity land and property
+Sell, lease, buy, mortgage or transfer charity land and property

 Find out how to follow charity law and what to do when you need to buy, sell, lease, mortgage or transfer charity land and property.

-Sell or lease property to someone connect to your charity
+Sell or lease property to someone connected to your charity

 Find out how about selling or leasing charity property and how to complete the online request form.

 Set up and register a charity